 - Ted Turner proposed Captain Planet as a serious effort to help the environment.
 Can't fault his motive, if nothing else.
 It's just that this trope is no match for the faults of a Clueless Aesop or Space Whale Aesop.
 Done with good intentions, but written with all the quality and nuance of political propaganda, rather than a serious discussion of real problems.

-- While Phineas and Ferb may not have astounding animation or horribly intricate detail, if you compare it to, say, Dog With A Blog, you'll see a massive difference in effort.
+- While Phineas and Ferb may not have astounding animation or horribly intricate detail, if you compare it to, say, the average Disney Channel sitcom, you'll see a massive difference in effort.
 Phineas and Ferb is built on Once an Episode, yet almost every piece of that has been averted or subverted.
 Phineas and Ferb makes obscure socio-cultural references in full knowledge that their primary demographic won't grasp them.

 - Dan Povenmire is even perfectly happy with his work being uploaded for free on video sites.
 He even reads the comments on the videos on YouTube and responds to some of them.
 The episodes continue to be created in HD, despite them never being aired this way, and it really says a lot when he talks about how Disney doesn't market them as such because they think the kids don't care and the adults won't buy it.